Press Release – RFB Society’s response to COVID-19

 said Hajira Hussain-Executive Director of the Richmond Food Bank Society.
 “As more and more businesses are closing temporarily, and certain staples are in short supply, it is harder for low-income individuals to afford the food they need for them and their families.”

-UPDATED April 10 2020: Instead of our usual choice-based model, we will be providing pre-packaged hampers for our clients to pick up weekly from our main location at 5800 Cedarbridge Way unit 100 only.
-To encourage safe distancing, we will be extending our pick up hours so clients can come any time between 10am and 3pm Monday through Thursday, or Saturday 10am – 3pm, one visit per calendar week.
-Grocery distributions at all our offsite depots (Steveston United Church Depot, Peace Mennonite Church Depot, Richmond Baptist Church Depot), and the Thursday evening distribution are closed effective immediately, until further notice.
+LAST UPDATED June 4 2020: Instead of our usual choice-based model, we are providing pre-packaged hampers for our clients to pick up weekly from our main location at 5800 Cedarbridge Way unit 100.
+To encourage safe distancing, we have extended our pick up hours so clients can come any time between 10am and 3pm Monday through Thursday, or Saturday 10am – 3pm, one visit per calendar week.
+Starting on Tuesday June 9th, clients will also have the option to pick up their weekly hamper on Tuesday from Peace Mennonite Church at 11571 Daniels Road (drop in between 3:30pm and 5pm sharp) instead of coming to the Cedarbridge Way location.
+Grocery distributions at all other offsite depots (Steveston United Church Depot and Richmond Baptist Church Depot), and the Thursday evening distribution are closed effective immediately, until further notice.

 To help us meet the increased demand, we are urging our community to support us with: